swelltrain/rlocu/README.md

 # Rlocu

-A simple, unoffical, and currently incomplete wrapper for the Locu Version 2 API (locu.com)
+A simple, unoffical, and somewhat complete wrapper for the Locu Version 2 API (locu.com)

+Currrently supports Venue Searches by
+* lat long radius
+* locu id
+* in categories
+* with menus

 ## Installation